5100: Hiring Process and Criteria

 Guidelines

-1. There will be no discrimination in the hiring.
-See policy 5120.
+1. There will be no discrimination in the hiring See Policy 5120.

 2. If the vacant position is that of the Superintendent, the hiring process and the review of all applicants is the responsibility of the Board of Trustees.

 3. Applicants for teaching and administrative positions shall provide evidence of meeting State requirements for certification as described below and sign a statement authorizing current and past school district employers, including those outside the state of Idaho, to release to the District all information relating to job performance or job related conduct, and making available to the District copies of all documents in the applicant’s previous personnel files, investigative, or other files.
 Such statement will also release the applicant’s current and past employers from any liability for providing such information and documentation.
-Applicants who do not sign the statement/release shall not be considered for The District will consider information received from current and past school district employers only for the purpose of evaluating applicants’ qualifications for employment in the position for which they have applied.
+Applicants who do not sign the statement/release shall not be considered for employment.
+The District will consider information received from current and past school district employers only for the purpose of evaluating applicants’ qualifications for employment in the position for which they have applied.
 No District employees shall disclose this information to anyone, other than the applicant, who is not directly involved in the process of evaluating the applicants’ qualifications for employment.
 Applicants may be employed on a non-contracted provisional basis as allowed by law.
 Applicants shall not be prevented from gaining employment if current or past out-of-state employers are prevented from or refuse to cooperate with the District’s request.
 See Forms 5100F1 and 5100F2.

 1. Applicants must meet the applicable State standards for the position they are applying for.
 Applicants for high school and middle school teaching positions should have a major or its equivalent in the field they will be teaching.
 Applicants for elementary school teaching positions should have a major or its equivalent in elementary education or in their area of assignment.